Chippewa-Levy-Committee/blog/_posts/facts-on-administration-and-board-salaries.md

 ---
-title: Facts on Administration and Board Salaries
 layout: post
 category: blog
+title: Facts on Administration and Board Salaries
 categories:
   - blog
-background: "/assets/mainheader.png"
+background: /assets/mainheader.png
+published: false
 ---

 One thing seen commonly as a question in both the [community survey](https://survey.onechippewa.org) as well as Facebook is about adminstration and school board salaries.
 This is an often cited as a question, such as "Why does the superintentent make so much?" or "Maybe the board should take a salary cut".